 If you’re new to live streaming, you may be wondering: what’s all the fuss about HTML5 video streaming?

-Simply put, HTML5 video streaming enables the manipulation of multimedia content using the <audio> and <video> HTML tags.
-Using the <video> tag creates a native HTML5 video player, and allows additional options to customize and display the content.
+Overall, HTML5 video streaming enables the manipulation of multimedia content using <audio> and <video> HTML tags.
+Using the <video> tag creates a native HTML5 video player, and allows additional options for customizing and displaying video content.

-In this article, we’ll first explain HTML5 video streaming and some of its applications.
+In this article, we’ll first explain HTML5 video streaming and its key applications.
 We’ll also briefly review HTML5 video players.
 Next, we’ll cover three ways to embed your video content on a website.
-Specifically, these include (1) direct embedding via an HTML5 video tag, by developing your own player, and by using an existing player.
+Specifically, these include (1) direct embedding via an HTML5 video tag, (2) developing your own player, and (3) using an existing player.